 Welcome.
 I’m Natalie, the genetic chef.
 Why the weird name?
-Actually, my husband thought of it and it’s quite brilliant because for me, cooking is in the genes, hence the name the genetic chef.
+Actually, my husband thought of it and it’s quite brilliant because for me, cooking is in my genes, hence the name the genetic chef.

 I’ve been cooking since childhood and was taught by my family of master cooks.
 They were trained by their mothers and grandmothers just like all the famous chefs who travel to villages to learn from mothers and grandmothers.
 The difference is mine were family and I was taught for free.
 It’s funny when I read a technique that is all the new rage when it’s how we have done it forever.
 Makes me proud that I was taught by the best.

 Now I can also recreate measurements by sight.
 I still amaze myself when I can pour out a ¼ cup of olive oil onto a skillet.
 Maybe that’s my only superpower.
 If you want to learn the same way I did, then you have to just cook, taste, adjust, taste, and repeat until it’s perfect for you.
 Unlike baking, cooking doesn’t have to be exact.
 You can create your own version of a dish by tweaking it.

 Lastly, enjoy your food.
 Buy the best and freshest ingredients you can afford and treat yourself.
 You deserve the very best in life.
-Enjoy.